policykit/policykit/docs/source/gettingstarted.rst

 **Permissions**

-Enter the following URL in the Redirected URLs bot in the Redirect URLs section (changing $SERVER_NAME for the server url you setup above): ``https://$SERVER_NAME/auth/slack/callback
+Enter the following URL in the Redirected URLs bot in the Redirect URLs section (changing $SERVER_NAME for the server url you setup above): ``https://$SERVER_NAME/auth/slack/callback``

-We recommend adding the following scopes to your app for testing.
+We recommend adding the following scopes to your app for testing PolicyKit with Slack.
 Remove unnecessary scopes after testing:

 **Bot Token Scopes**